 You can accomplish the BACB’s degree requirements by completing one of the following:

 - A bachelor’s degree accredited by the Association for Behavior Analysis International’s (ABAI).

-- A bachelor’s degree or post-baccalaureate certificate that includes a Verified Course Sequence, or a BACB-approved course sequence independent of a bachelor’s degree.
+- A bachelor’s degree or post-baccalaureate certificate that includes a Verified Course Sequence, or a BACB-verified course sequence independent of a bachelor’s degree.

 Applicants for BCaBA® certification often complete their bachelor’s degree program in applied behavior analysis, psychology, special education, guidance and counseling, and social work, just to name a few.